-For Portfolio/Fund Rs.100 Million per Fund (which is also the minimum regulatory requirement to start a fund) For SMA Rs.
-25 Million per Managed Account
+The Minimum Portfolio size Rs.100 Million Fund for inclusion in the composite (which is s also the is as follows: For minimu m regu ulatory Portfolio/Fund requirement to start a fund) und) For SMA Rs.
+25 Million per Managed anaged Account :

 Since number of Portfolios in the composite is less than five therefore calculation of internal dispersion is not required.
+Ex-Post Standard Deviation